Central & Eastern

 Students learn the relevant concepts and methods for survey, analysis, visualisation and communication of environmental data, acquire practical skills in handling common software products particularly related to spatial data, achieve a critical understanding of the processes in forest ecosystems and of forest management and are able to apply information technologies creatively to describe problems and find solutions, develop methods for sampling environmental data and computer- and model-based assessments of the effects on forests and other ecosystems, and they learn how to cooperate in interdisciplinary work groups.

-The first semester takes place at the University of Applied Sciences Eberswalde and covers fundamental knowledge of environmental information technologies.
+The first semester takes place at the Eberswalde University for Sustainable Development and covers fundamental knowledge of environmental information technologies.

 The second semester takes place at the Warsaw University of Life Sciences (Poland).
 It focuses on teaching continuative knowledge of environmental information technologies including specific silvicultural contents.